celluloid/celluloid/README.md

 in any of them, it will kill off all actors used in a particular system.
-In general, you'll probably want to have a supervisor start a single actor which is in charge of a particular part of your system, and have that actor spawn_link to other actors which are part of the same system.
+In general, you'll probably want to have a supervisor start a single actor which is in charge of a particular part of your system, and have that actor new_link to other actors which are part of the same system.
 If any error occurs in any of these actors, all of them will be killed off and the entire subsystem will be restarted by the supervisor in a clean state.